WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/40_Matthew/Matt_26.md

 Then he began to invoke a curse on himself and to swear, "I do not know the man."
 And immediately the rooster crowed.

 ###### 75
-And Peter remembered the saying of Jesus, **"Before the rooster crows, you will deny me three times."** And he went out and wept bitterly. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Peter remembered the saying of Jesus, **"Before the rooster crows, you will deny me three times."** And he went out and wept bitterly.

 ***